-In regard to energy-efficient HVAC installation in Jackson, there’s fantastic news for homeowners at tax time.
+In regard to energy-efficient HVAC installation in Jackson, there’s great news for homeowners at tax time.

 The Residential Energy Efficient Property Credit has been extended through 2020.
-This can entitle you to incentives for energy-efficient home modifications, like updated heating and cooling equipment, water heaters and heat pumps.
+This can entitle you to incentives for energy-efficient home modifications, like updated heating and cooling units, water heaters and heat pumps.

 What Are the Eligibility Requirements?

-To become eligible for the incentive, the house must be the taxpayer’s chief house in the United States.
+To be entitled for the reduction, the house must be the taxpayer’s chief home in the United States.
 The improvement needs to have a life of at least five years, with the initial use originating with you.

-What Kinds of Changes are Qualify for High-Efficiency Renovations?
+What Types of Enhancements are Qualify for High-Efficiency Renovations?

-Typically, this tax credit corresponds with 10% of the expense of the subsequent energy-saving changes that achieve specified ENERGY STAR® guidelines:
+Usually, this tax credit corresponds with 10% of the expense of the subsequent energy-saving enhancements that achieve specified ENERGY STAR® guidelines:

 - Advanced main air-circulating fans